subbendumajumder/netscaler-nitro-api/docs/configuration/aaa/aaagroup_binding/aaagroup_binding.md

 #aaagroup_binding

-Binding object showing the resources that can be bound to aaagroup.
+Binding object which returns the resources bound to aaagroup.

 ##Properties